NicolasChocolat/Football/README.md

 ### Countries screen

-I use an array called countries from the field data so I can get all the countries to use them to get the league by Countrie.
+I use an array called 'countries' from the field data so I can get all the countries to use them to get the league by Countrie.

 For this I use an API called  API-FOOTBALL.
 I fetch from the API and did a GET method to have all leagues from a country.